Zbeyer/phaser-module-skills/README.md

 # Phaser Module

-This file is indended to live inside the `project/module` directory of a phaser game.
+This repo is indended to live inside the `project/module` directory of a phaser game.

 # ![folder-structure](./folder-structure.jpg)